 Stop stalling, stop planning, and start selling.
 Here are four proven strategies to land your first ten customers.

 Start by buying a domain name and building a basic web page.
 And I mean basic.

 At this stage, your website should just be a landing page with a form for users to provide their contact information.
 Include a couple social media links, drop your logo, and publish it online.
+A quick website builder is more than enough.
 You can add to your site later; right now all you need is a web presence.

 Step two: Reach out to your immediate network

 Is there anyone in your direct network who would find your product valuable?

 What about pre-existing customers?
 If you run another business, would any of your current buyers benefit from your new venture?

 If you don’t personally know anyone who would use your product, I guarantee that someone in your network does.
 Ask around for referrals and introductions.